 Scientific Evidence Behind Autoimmune Disease Modulation

 A growing body of clinical research provides compelling insights into how nutritional status influences immune system behavior.
-The evidence continues to accumulate from multiple study designs.[7]Vitamin D and Bone Health — Cleveland Clinic
+The evidence continues to accumulate from multiple study designs.[7]Vitamin D and Bone Health — Cleveland Clinic View source

 Key Research Findings

-Epidemiological data consistently shows that people with levels below 20 ng/mL face higher disease risk.
-This pattern appears across conditions like multiple sclerosis and type 1 diabetes.
+Epidemiological data consistently shows that levels below 20 ng/mL correlate with higher disease risk across conditions like multiple sclerosis and type 1 diabetes.
+Mendelian randomization studies — which use genetic variants to test causal relationships — strengthen this association, suggesting nutrient status may directly influence disease development.

 How Vitamin D Modulates Inflammation and Cytokine Response